novaleafoahu/leafvillagedocs/content/docs/cucumbers/_index.md

 ## Introduction
 {{% callout note %}}
 Cucumbers are what I consider a foundation vegetable like tomatoes.
-They make wonderful side dishes to go with steak/chicken, simple to add to salads, and make healthy green juices.
-Cucumber plants can yield  anywhere from 20-25 lbs per plant annually.
+They make wonderful side dishes to go with meats, simple addition to salads, and make good for juicing.
+Cucumber plants may yield 20-25 lbs per plant annually.
 The cucumber types I have grown successfully are called Unagi, marketmore, and Gershin.
-Unagi is a long style cucumber with thin skin, the kind that are seen at BJs/Costco but taste MUCH better!
-Marketmore is a thicker cucumber, with thicker skin that allows for longer storage.
-The Gershin cucumber is a pickling cucumber, short and stocky, and makes excellent pickles for sandwiches/burgers.
+Unagi is a long style cucumber with thin skin, the kind similar at BJs/Costco/Sams but taste much better when home grown.
+Marketmore is a thicker cucumber with thicker skin allowing for longer storage.
+The Gershin cucumber is a pickling cucumber, short, and stocky.
+Makes for excellent pickles for sandwiches and burgers.

 Cucumbers can range in length from 3 inches to over 13 inches, vary by sweetness/bitterness, and harvesting .